Home → Taxpayer Bill of Rights

 Most people understand they have a duty to pay all taxes imposed by the State of Maine when taxes are due.
 Many people, however, do not know that the law gives them some important rights as taxpayers and places important obligations on the State in its dealings with them.

-Maine Revenue Services’ goal is to collect all taxes that are legally due to the State of Maine.
+The goal of MRS is to collect all taxes that are legally due to the State of Maine.
 You can help achieve that goal by understanding your rights as a taxpayer.
 Please read the following information carefully and feel free to call MRS if you have any questions.
 You’ll find MRS contact information at the end of this brochure.

 I’ve received an assessment, but I don’t agree that I owe the tax.
 What should I do?

 You have 60 days from the day you receive an assessment to ask MRS to reconsider its decision.
 See 36 M.R.S. § 151.
 The law provides that a request for reconsideration must be in writing; please use the Petition for Reconsideration form available at www.maine.gov/revenue/forms/general/generalforms.htm or call (207) 624-9595 to have one mailed to you.
 Include in your petition the amount of tax, interest and penalty you want MRS to reconsider and a detailed description supporting your request.
 Make sure the request is postmarked or delivered to MRS before the 60-day time period runs out.
 Mail your petition to:

 Can I ask to have interest waived?

 Yes.
 The State Tax Assessor may waive interest in certain unusual circumstances.
 However, these cases are very rare.
 You can ask for reconsideration of interest charges by filing a Petition for Reconsideration as explained above.
 See 36 M.R.S. § 186.

 Can I ask to have penalties waived?